 Most modules contains a self-assessment quiz related to the specific case content.
 First, take the self-assessment quiz to determine if you need to study a particular topic or objective prior to completing the module.

 The CanMEDS’ roles were developed by the Royal College of Physicians and Surgeons of Canada.

 The central role of a physician in Canada is that of medical expert, which includes all necessary biomedical expertise.
 This, however, is just one component of a Canadian physician’s practice.
-The roles of communicator, collaborator, health advocate, manager, scholar and professional are equally important functions needed to be a competent medical practitioner in Canada.
+The roles of communicator, collaborator, health advocate, leader, scholar and professional are equally important functions needed to be a competent medical practitioner in Canada.